 - Replace edging as needed and spread mulch.

-- Weed and feed the lawn to make the grass as green as possible.
+- Weed and fertilize the lawn to make the grass as green as possible.
 Mow and water regularly.

 - Start small by dressing up whatever landscape features you can see from the street.

-If you need to remove one or more large trees, hire a licensed and insured professional.
+If you need to remove one or more large trees, hire a licensed and insured professional such as an arborist.
 They will protect your home from accidental damage and use special equipment to do the job safely and thoroughly.

 Saving on Landscape Design Assistance